stack-ft/StackUIKit/README.md

 ## Requirements

-This Library has a minimum IOS version requirement of `14.0`
+This Library has a minimum IOS version requirement of `14.0` and is built for SwiftUI

 ## Installation